Condo insurance coverage: What does an HO‑6 policy include?

 Medical payments

-What does a condo homeowners association master policy cover?
+What does your HOA’s master policy cover?

 The condominium master policy doesn’t have a lot of requirements, and coverage can vary.
 HOA coverage must address just two basic items: